sibiraj-s/ngx-tiptap/README.md

 <tiptap-editor [editor]="editor" [(ngModel)]="value"></tiptap-editor>
 ```

+> [!NOTE]
-**Note**: No styling is provided by default.
+> No styling is provided by default.
 You are in full control of how your editor looks.
 Refer [tiptaps's styling guide](https://www.tiptap.dev/guide/styling) for more information.

+> [!TIP]
-Tip: Since the editor is dynamically created, You may need to set [ViewEncapsulation](https://angular.io/guide/view-encapsulation) to `None` or target the class/element via [::ng-deep](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) to apply the styles.
+> Since the editor is dynamically created, You may need to set [ViewEncapsulation](https://angular.io/guide/view-encapsulation) to `None` or target the class/element via [::ng-deep](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) to apply the styles.
 See [Component Styles docs](https://angular.io/guide/component-styles#component-styles) for more info.

 ## Options